Merci-chao/userChrome.js/README.md

 ## Changelog
 📥 [Download the Lastest Version](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js)

+**Version 3.5**
+- Update for Firefox 145.
+- Add animation when tabs are moved to another window.
+- Themes without background images can now use `nativeWindowStyle`.
+- Adjust CSS variables: add `--group-label-max-width` and `--group-line-padding` on `#tabbrowser-tabs` to control the size of group label (See: [Advanced Tweaks](#advanced-tweaks)).
+- Always close the menu when dragging an item from it onto the tab strip, if the menu overlaps the tab strip.
+- Bug fix: background image issues when using `tabsAtBottom`.
+- Bug fix: certain settings were unexpectedly disabled under specific conditions.
+- Bug fix: issue occured after dragging tabs to pin or unpin them.
+- Bug fix: issue occured after dragging tabs to copy them to another window.
+- Bug fix: issue occured after dragging a tab group out of the window so fast.
+- Minor bug fixes.
+- Refined code style for improved readability.

 **Version 3.4.2**
 - Bug fix: Could not drag and drop tabs when enabling `hidePinnedDropIndicator`.